Chiswick Eyot: History

 Chiswick Eyot is one of 43 unbridged tidal islands which can be walked to from the mainland of Great Britain.
 The 3.266 acre eyot was long-owned by the rectory of Chiswick and its natural successors the Ecclesiastical Commissioners until 1934 when ownership passed to the local council.
 Little is known of its archaeology.
-St. Nicholas Church, Chiswick, whose tower was built in the 15th century, is 200m west of the island.
+St. Nicholas Church, Chiswick, whose tower was built in the 15th century, is 200 metres (yards) west of the island.
 Thus an early medieval parish church is beside it as with Isleworth Ait, Eel Pie Island (Twickenham Ait) and others upstream.

-The eyot was used during the industrial revolution mostly for the growing of grass and osiers (basket willows, used for basketry, furniture, cart-making, as well as cattle fodder).
+The eyot was used during the Industrial Revolution mostly for the growing of grass and osiers (basket willows, used for basketry, furniture, cart-making, as well as cattle fodder).
 Its south-west end, opposite end and east has become indented.
 The island is partially submerged (excluding trees) by the highest tides.

 The naturalist C. J. Cornish wrote in 1902 that the river bank of Chiswick Mall beside the eyot had once been a "famous fishery"; he recorded that "perhaps the last" salmon was caught between the eyot and Putney in 1812, and expressed the hope that if the "purification" of the river continued, the salmon might return.
 He noted that people had "taken" the wild irises from the eyot, but that marsh marigold, camomile, comfrey, ragged robin, buttercups and many composites still grew there.